How to Fix “Too Many Redirects” Error Messages

 wp option get home

-A redirection loop may be a result of an active plugin on your site.
-If you are not able to login to your WordPress backend here is an alternative solution.
+If you are not able to login to your WordPress backend, here is an alternative solution.
+This will also work if you don’t know exactly what plugin is causing your problem.
 It requires you to either login to your site using SFTP or SSH

 Now that you are logged in, you can navigate to your wp-content folder.
 The standard path is: ~/public/wp-content/

 This is where you find the folder “plugins”, renaming the plugins folder will deactivate all plugins on your site.
 When that is done, refresh your website and see if that helped.
 If it did, then there is a plugin that is causing the redirection loop.
-To figure out which plugin it was, you will need to log in to your WordPress backend, go to your plugins, and activate them one by one until you find the plugin that was causing the issue.
+To figure out which plugin it was, you can log in to your WordPress backend and go to your plugins.
+If you see the empty list (i.e. no plugins present) rename the plugins folder back to it’s original name.
+Now activate them one by one until you find the plugin that was causing the issue.